-And while we are on the subject of armour…it does NOT need to be contoured around a woman’s breasts.
+And while we are on the subject of armour… it does NOT need to be contoured around a woman’s breasts.
+I don’t care how big they are… just no!
 That, again, makes it sexualised.

 Am I against relationships?
 No. Am I against women looking for a partner?
-No. But does it have to be in every book?
+No. But does it have to be in every book and the main arc for a female character?
 No.

 If you’ve created this strong independent female character, don’t ruin that by suddenly showing that she’s lost without a man or that her life is empty without a baby.

-And if you don’t want a strong female character, at least make her something more than just the prize at the end.
+And if you don’t want a strong female character, at least make her something more than just the prize at the end of some guy’s quest.
 Seriously.

 Personally I like to read strong women characters.
 For years my gender seemed to only occupy roles were women were to be rescued, to be coveted, to be won like some prize at a marrow throwing contest (do they throw marrows?
 Is that a thing?)

 Strength comes in many forms and it can be built up or torn down.
 A strong character can end up weaker and a weak character can end up stronger.
-A character may appear weak but in a time of crisis can show a strength the reader didn’t know was there.
+A character may appear weak, can in a time of crisis show a strength the reader didn’t know was there.

 Also, if you do make a female character strong, it does not mean you need to masculinise (is that a word?) them.
 Often we see being emotional, caring, empathetic as female traits.
 They are also still often seen in a negative light and as a weakness.